-Since the federal and state governments don’t want you to give away all your assets today and then ask for Medicaid coverage of your nursing home care the next day, most transfers are penalized with a period of Medicaid ineligibility (explained here).
+Since the federal and state governments don’t want you to give away all your assets today and then ask for Medicaid coverage of your nursing home care the next day, most transfers are penalized with a period of Medicaid ineligibility (full explanation here: The Complicated Medicaid Transfer Rules).
 However, there are certain recipients of gifts who are exempt from this sanction.
 Even after entering a nursing home, you may transfer any assets to the following individuals without having to wait out a period of Medicaid ineligibility:

 - Your spouse (but this may not help you become eligible since the same asset limit on both spouses’ assets still will apply);

 - Into trust for the sole benefit of anyone under age 65 and permanently disabled or

 - Into trust for the sole benefit of your child who is blind or permanently disabled at any age